cosmos/sdk-tutorials/b9lab-content/3-main-concepts/13-events.md

 ## `EventManager`

-`Eventmanager` tracks a list of events for the entire execution flow of a transaction or `BeginBlock`/`EndBlock`. `EventManager` implements a simple wrapper around a slice of event objects, that can be emitted from and provides useful methods.
+`Eventmanager` tracks a list of events for the entire execution flow of a transaction or `BeginBlock`/`EndBlock`. `EventManager` implements a simple wrapper around a slice of event objects, which can be emitted from and provides useful methods.
 The most used method for Cosmos SDK module and application developers is `EmitEvent`.

-Module developers should handle event emission via `EventManager#EmitEvent` in each message handler and in each `BeginBlock` or `EndBlock` handler, accessed via the `Context`.
+Module developers should handle event emission via `EventManager#EmitEvent` in each message handler and in each `BeginBlock` or `EndBlock` handler accessed via the `Context`.
 Event emission generally follows this pattern:

 ```go
 func (em *EventManager) EmitEvent(event Event) {